InfinityMods/WeiDU-FileChangelog/README.md

-# Tool for easy providing WeiDU based file changelog for IE Mods
+# Tool for providing file changelog for Infinity Engine games with installed WeiDU mods.